liangrog/telstra-demo/README.md

     $ vagrant up

-After all the process is done, you can visit the result on your local browser using address `http://localhost:8333`
+After all the process is done, you can visit the result on your local browser using address `http://localhost:8333`.
+It will show a list of movies which is the outcome of querying mysql server.

 Note: I chose to use port `8333` instead of port `80` from the requirement to avoid port conflict on the host machine because `80` is usually occupied.